 "We routinely hear from snowmobilers and ATV users that the first three questions heard from visitors to the area are ‘Where is the gas?', ‘Where is the food?', and ‘How do I get to the wind farm?"' said Kiely.
 "People are curious about the wind farms, and because of their proximity to snowmobile trails, use them as destinations."

-Seeing so much interest in making wind farms destinations for sledders' rides, First Wind embarked on a plan to
+Seeing so much interest in making wind farms destinations for sledders' rides, First Wind embarked on a plan to develop a trail system to help tourists find trails leading to wind farms, said Kiely.

 Portions of the trails are being upgraded and signs added to show which trails are part of the Ride the Wind route.